Soumya Guguloth

 Soumya Guguloth (born 18 July 2001) is an Indian professional footballer who plays as a midfielder for the Indian Women's League club East Bengal and the India women's national team.

+Early life

+Guguloth hails from Kunepally located in Nizamabad district.

 Club career

 Soumya has played for Kenkre in Indian Women's League, before signing with Gokulam Kerala in 2021.
 She also participated in 2021 AFC Women's Club Championship, where they sealed their third place.

 On 13 July 13, 2022, it was announced that she, along with Jyoti Chauhan, have been invited to give trials at the Prva hrvatska nogometna liga za žene side ŽNK Dinamo Zagreb.
 They were selected by the club's assistant coach, Mia Medvedoski, when she attended the "Sports Elite Trials" held from 6–11 June in Kolkata.
 On 1 September, she was signed by the club.

 Soumya made her Croatian Women's League debut on 20 November 2022.
 On 5 March 2023, she scored her first goal for ŽNK Dinamo Zagreb in the Croatian Women's Football Cup Round of 16 match.